lischilpp/open-images-image-classification/README.md

 11. Run the script **5_train_model.py**
 	*Output:*
 	![script5.png](screenshots/script5.png)
-12. If you killed the previous script because it took to long, you can extract your model from checkpoint using **6_extract_model_from_checkpoint.py**
+12. If you killed the previous script because it took too long, you can extract your model from checkpoint using **6_extract_model_from_checkpoint.py**
 13. Run the script **7_evaluate_model.py**
 	*Output:*